jrakkar/simvent.js/index.md

 title: simvent.js
 ---
 simvent.js is a mechanical ventilation simulation library.
-It use mathematicla models to simulate the ventilation of lungs by medical ventilators.
+It use mathematical models to simulate the ventilation of lungs by medical ventilators.

-At the moment, the simvent.jslibrary provide one lung model - a basic one compartment lung with linear compliance - ant two ventilator models : a time cycled presure controler and a VDR-4-like high frequency ventilator.
+At the moment, the simvent.js library provide one lung model - a basic one compartment lung with linear compliance - ant two ventilator models : a time cycled presure controler and a VDR-4-like high frequency ventilator.

 Using the ventilate method of the ventilators on a lung return a serie of data -JSON format- wich you can plot with you can plot with your favorite javascript plotting library.

-Adding beautyful ventilator waveform to your documents or presentation is as easy as :
+Adding beautyful ventilator waveforms to your documents or presentations is as easy as :

 	var lung = new sv.SimpleLung();
 	var vent = new sv.PresureControler();